radusalagean/foodtruck-api/README.md

 For all POST requests that involve uploading images, you need to set the `multipart/form-data` value for the `Content-Type` header.

-Tokens have a lifetime of 30 days, after which they will expire and a new token has to be requested through a new login call for that user.
-The token is reset for a user with each login call.

 In the documentation, certain attributes displayed with a colon in the begining (e.g. `:id`) need to be replaced with a corresponding value when you are making the call.

 ## 1. Accounts `👤`